Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/ManuDoerrich/project-description.md

 only valid for the histogram.).
 The pie chart can show the relative energy uptake per macronutrient and directly compare it to some general recommendation given below.
-You could add some bar showing the actual energy uptake vs the energy demand (not shown in plot, but actually the answer to i) ).
+You could add some bar showing the actual energy uptake vs the energy demand.
 The one or more histograms could represent the uptake of minerals and micronutrients as bars that show the “progress” in achieving ones demand (given below).

 The figures could also be simplified and the data presented in several charts.